volaya/qgis-python-course/README.rst

 - `Maptips <maptips/maptips.rst>`_.
 Custom behaviour of map tips using QGIS expressions with Python functions.

-- Hooks/Macros.
+- `Macros <macros/macros.rst>`_.
 Executing Python code to respond to QGIS events.

-	Two macros are proposed, to be added to the project macros in the 'Project/Settings/Macros' section.
-The `first one <./projectmacroopen.py>`_ shows a warning message whenever the project is opened.
-The `second one <./projectmacrosave.py>`_ saves a new version of the project file to a git repository each time the project is saved.

-- Creating Processing algorithms.
+- `Processing algorithms <processing/processing.rst>`_.
 In case the user needs to add analysis functionality, the best way to do it is to add a Processing algorithm.

 	It is reccomended to to start with a template, using the `Create New Script from Template` option in the Processing Toolbox.
 The template is fully commented and should contain enough information to understand what is needed to create a Processing algorithm.

 	When a set of scripts has been created, it can be packaged into a plugin that adds those scripts.
 That can be done from the Processing toolbox, as explained `here <https://docs.qgis.org/testing/en/docs/pyqgis_developer_cookbook/processing.html#id2>`_

-- Creating plugins.
+- `Creating plugins <plugins/plugins.rst>`_.
+How to create QGIS plugins that can be later distributed and installed in other QGIS instances.

 	The following three plugins are recommended for creating a new QGIS plugin: